alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 47,
+  slide_image2
+  filename="slide47.png"
-  :alt => "Text slide: “You should always ask: How could this be used to hurt someone?
+  alt="Text slide: “You should always ask: How could this be used to hurt someone?
 How could an abusive ex misuse this?”"
 %}

 I'll leave you with this: whenever you're building something, always ask: **How could this be used to hurt someone?**